varsha1311/Decision-tree/README.md

-Prediction using decision tree algorithm. here i have used Iris dataset for my prediction.
+Prediction using decision tree algorithm.
+Here I have used Iris dataset for my prediction.